Putnam Valley, New York: Transportation

 Rail service is provided by Metro-North's Hudson Line at the Peekskill station in Westchester County, which is a 15 minute drive southwest from Putnam Valley.

 Government

 The Town of Putnam Valley is governed by a town board.
-The town board consists of a Supervisor, Jaqueline Annabi and four town board members: Louie Luongo, Christian Russo, Ralph Smith and Stacey Tompkins.
+The town board consists of a Supervisor, Jacqueline Annabi and four town board members: Louie Luongo, Christian Russo, Stacey Tompkins and Sherry Howard.
 The town hall is located at 265 Oscawana Lake Road in Putnam Valley.
 Law enforcement services for Putnam Valley are provided by the New York State Police and the Putnam County Sheriff's Department.
 Fire protection is provided by the Putnam Valley Volunteer Fire Department, and medical emergencies are served by Putnam Valley Ambulance Corp Volunteers.